 The big reveal!
 Dave is at the wheel.
 (I guess ‘roof’ is an American word for ‘toupe’?)

 This is the big struggle chapter.
 Dave turns out to have a conscience, and sacrifices his sister to save Denny.
 A reveal at the end of the chapter tells us he took his own life, too.

 I suspect Cormier struggled a bit to come up with sufficient motivation for Lulu.
 The idea that Lulu was terrified by the nothingness of ‘death’ is at odds with my own thoughts on how it works.
 I’ve read Elisabeth Kubler Ross, who said that two types of people tend to have the least problem with death: the very religious and the confidently atheist.
 It’s that murky middle part you want to avoid.
 I do remember Christopher Hitchens saying, right up to the last, that he was comforted by the idea that there would be nothing.

 I appreciate that Cormier did not give Lulu a deformity.
 She was grotesque because she was old, though she didn’t have use of her legs due to the accident, not because she was old.

-Since the battle scene is over all that’s left is for us to get a sense of the new equilibrium.
+Since the big struggle scene is over all that’s left is for us to get a sense of the new situation.
 Oh no, hang on, we need to know if Dawn is connected to any of this business.